SerenityOS/serenity/Base/usr/share/man/man7/man.md

 ## Name

-man - SerenityOS manual system
+man - SilkOS manual system

 ## Description

-The SerenityOS manual pages, or "man pages", document various parts of the operating system for users and developers.
-They are one of the two parts of the SerenityOS documentation.
+The SilkOS manual pages, or "man pages", document various parts of the operating system for users and developers.
+They are one of the two parts of the SilkOS documentation.

-The other part of the SerenityOS documentation is the developer documentation, which can be found in the `Documentation` folder in the repository ([online link](https://github.com/SerenityOS/serenity/tree/master/Documentation)).
-The developer documentation is focused on setting up a SerenityOS installation and workflow, as well as contributing to its development.
+The other part of the SilkOS documentation is the developer documentation, which can be found in the `Documentation` folder in the repository ([online link](https://github.com/CommandCrafterx/SilkOS/tree/master/Documentation)).
+The developer documentation is focused on setting up a SilkOS installation and workflow, as well as contributing to its development.

-Note that documentation might cover standardized topics (such as standard POSIX C library functions) or SerenityOS-specific extensions (such as custom file formats).
-SerenityOS intends to be spec-complaint with industry standard specifications.
+Note that documentation might cover standardized topics (such as standard POSIX C library functions) or SilkOS-specific extensions (such as custom file formats).
+SilkOS intends to be spec-complaint with industry standard specifications.
 Non-compliance with a particular specification should be documented in the relevant sections.

 ### Programs